kbroman/ProgrammingNotes/system76_laptop.md

 - number lock
 - airplane mode
 - hard disk
-- power adapter
+- power adapter (yellow if not fully charged)
-- battery
+- power on (blinking when suspended)

 ### keyboard shortcuts